Yu560Ai/INTSECA/README.md

 This package implements the twisted intersection-theory machinery to:

 - generate master integrals for the given twisted integral,
-- reduce to the master integrals of physical interest
+- reduce to the master integrals of physical interest,
 - build the associated (canonical) differential system (A-matrix), and
 - derive scalar ODEs for correlators via kinematic flows.